caraml-dev/turing/docs/how-to/create-a-router/configure-enricher.md

 Original request will be sent to configured routes without enrichment.

 ### Docker
 Turing will deploy specified Docker image as a pre-processor and will send original request to it for enrichment.

+The request to the enricher is constructed from the request headers to the Router, and an identifier `Turing-Req-Id` that is uniquely assigned to each request received by the Router.

 To configure a Docker enricher, there are 3 sections to fill.

 Configure the Docker Container.
 There are 4 required inputs.